LaunchCodeEducation/lchs/src/chapters/flask-intro/exercises.rst

 Exercises: Flask Intro
 ======================

-In the following exercises, you will set up a Flask application that does the
+In the following exercises, you will create a Flask application that does the
 following:

 #.
 Uses a form to collect a :ref:`hex code <turtle-color>` from the user.